mnek1t/Sport-Store_ASP_NET_CORE/step-3.md

 **Completing the Cart Functionality**
 </summary>

-- To remove items from the cart add to the `Index.cshtml` file a `Remove` button  that will submit an HTTP POST request (see `SportsStore/Views/Cart` folder)
+- To remove items from the cart add to the `Index.cshtml` file from `SportsStore/Views/Cart` folder a `Remove` button  that will submit an HTTP POST request

 ```
 . . .